-My biggest influence is my father-in-law, Russ, who taught me a lot about the mechanics that make cars go.
-When I was 18, I started helping a few friends on their micro sprints.
-After I met my wife, Edie, in 2012, I started helping her dad maintain our cars out of his 6-stall garage.
-Between my job in the Speedway Motors call center and helping him, it turned out to be three years of learning about street cars/muscle cars.
+Charles's biggest influence is his father-in-law, Russ, who taught him a lot about the mechanics that make cars go.
+When he was 18, he started helping a few friends on their micro sprints.
+After meeting his wife, Edie, in 2012, Charles started helping her dad maintain cars out of his 6-stall garage.
+Between his job in the Speedway Motors call center and helping his father-in-law, Charles turned out three years of education learning about street cars/muscle cars.

-Today, I can confidently rebuild an engine or do a frame-off restoration.
-I’ve rebuilt quite a few micro sprint engines, and have designed and built a few products for those engines over the years.
-In 2018, I started Aman Motorsports, making fabricated oil pans for micro sprints, as well as a few engine rebuilds and custom headers every year.
+Today, Charles can confidently rebuild an engine or do a frame-off restoration.
+He has rebuilt quite a few micro sprint engines, and has designed and built a few products for those engines over the years.
+In 2018, he started Aman Motorsports, making fabricated oil pans for micro sprints, as well as a few engine rebuilds and custom headers every year.

-I graduated from Southeast Community College with an AAS in Welding Technology in 2018.
-I’ve been with Speedway Motors since 2012, and today, I’m a production supervisor with EMi.
+Graduating from Southeast Community College with an AAS in Welding Technology in 2018, Charles has been with Speedway Motors since 2012.
+Today he is a production supervisorwith EMi.

 Choosing the right suspension products when building your street rod or custom car.
 A step by step on how to determine which parts are needed for installation, how to calculate the spring rate and other helpful tips along the way.